 We received a fascinating question from a listener after our last episode on vaccines, picking up on the competing and perhaps contradictory philosophies behind the anti-vax movement.
-So we decided to respond to their question and thoughts with a special bonus episode looking over this issue and other developments in coronavirus vaccines since.

 There are about 40 different potential covid vaccines already being tested on humans, with almost a hundred more at earlier stages of development in the lab.